 With the increasing number of cities reached by Uber, it gives more opportunities to local drivers across NSW to get extra money which is expected to be able to give an impact on the lives of locals.

 As Uber service relates to transportation, the NSW Government imposed a new regulation related to point to point transport services.
 To follow this regulation, Uber sets out a number of requirements for new driver-partners which related to personal information and vehicle docs.

-In order to provide rideshare services with Uber platform in the cities around New South Wales, you must meet a number of requirements listed below:
+In order to provide rideshare services with the Uber platform in the cities around New South Wales, you must meet a number of requirements listed below:

 - Driver Licence

 To become an Uber driver-partner, you must have an active Full NSW Driver License (not a provisional and learners license) and no less than 12 months.

 You have to take pictures of it from the front side and the backside.
 The licence must clearly show the Full Name, Photo, License Number, Date of Birth, Expiry Date, License Class and Address.

 - Proof of ID

 To get approved, they need a photo of your passport / a birth certificate / ImmiCard.
 The photos you take must clearly show Full Legal Names including middle names and surnames, Gender, Date of Birth, Birth City and Country.

 Uber needs your driving records to be able to evaluate if you deserve to drive with them.
 The record is a note regarding the history of the violation that has been recorded against your driving license.
 They only require you to download the online record.
 Find out more about Driving Record by logging in the driver-partner account page.